Indoor Water Assessments

 How to Apply

-Any eligible Peel-based industrial, commercial or institutional facility interested in participating should contact or email us at 905-791-7800 ext.
+Any eligible Peel-based industrial, commercial or institutional facility interested in participating should fill out a screening questionnaire and email or call us at 905-791-7800 ext.
 4409.

 To be eligible for the Region’s Water Assessment Program, your facility must be:

 - located in Peel.